 - gives you the right amount of notice for the eviction reason (the grounds)

 - tells you the landlord wants possession of the home

 - tells you that once the notice runs out the landlord still has to get an eviction order from the Tribunal before you have to leave

 - includes information on where you can get advice

-If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice two months in advance.
-They can't make you leave any sooner than this.
+If your landlord wants you to move out on the day your tenancy runs out, they have to send you the section 33 notice 2 months in advance.
+They cannot make you leave any sooner than this.